Zemyoro/repo/README.md

 </p>

-## What this repo is for
+## Why did I make this repo?

-I made it just for fun.
-I may use it a lot, or maybe not.
+To put it simply, for fun.
+Tweaks and Themes may be added, or maybe not.

 ## Want to add tweaks?